MeCRO-DEV/BlueFish/README.md

 - Can accept any kind of Linux commands and execute them covertly.
 - Can be terminated remotely.
 - Sniffing packets in non-promiscuous mode so as to prevent it from showing up in local system logs.
-- Simple Triple-XOR and Triple-DES algorithm are used.
+- Simple Triple-XOR and Triple-DES algorithm are used. (more algorithm will be added later)
 - It allows users to send their commands interactively.
 - Client IP has to be authenticated.
-- Information will only be sent to the authenticated IP address, where ever the request packets come from.
+- Information will only be sent to the authenticated IP address, wherever the request packets come from.
 - Parameters will be loaded from a configuration file.
 - Results can be sent back to clients using covert channel.
 - Single packet port knocking and authentication.